Home > Blog > TrustedHouseSitters Review

 We calculate our savings conservatively at €100 per night, which is below the market rate for most of what we have stayed in.
 The real figure is higher.

-Our upcoming six-month Portugal sit this summer: a home with a cat and chickens.
+We are currently three weeks into a six-month sit in Portugal caring for one cat and four chickens.
 For most people that trip would cost tens of thousands in accommodation.
 For us it is covered by a $259 annual membership we are already holding.
-That is the value proposition in its simplest form.

 Our membership paid for itself in the first two nights of our very first sit in Bochum.
 Every sit since has been compounding returns on that original investment.